Skip to Main Content

 In New York, CET has participated in all aspects of offshore wind transmission, including:

-• in the NYISO’s Long Island Public Policy Transmission Need (through its NY Transco partnership), which is a solicitation for a comprehensive onshore transmission solution to enable offshore wind delivery from the south shores of Long Island to the rest of New York.
+• NYISO’s Long Island Public Policy Transmission Need (through its NY Transco partnership), which is a solicitation for a comprehensive onshore transmission solution to enable offshore wind delivery from the south shores of Long Island to the rest of New York.

 The development of power corridors and strategic interconnections are critical to successfully advancing offshore wind generation.
 CET advocates for cost-efficient designs, independently owned transmission and offshore transmission meshed networks which will be essential for efficient and reliable operation and future expansion of the offshore transmission grid.